-COVID-19: Along with many churches and cathedrals around the world, Trinity's bells remain silent during the pandemic.
-We will update this page when ringing is scheduled to resume.
+COVID-19: As of July 2021, Trinity's bells continue to remain silent during the pandemic.
+We eagerly await our return to the tower, and will update this page when ringing is scheduled to resume.

 |Sunday Service Ringing||9:45am & 12:15am|